Corporate Transparency Act Exemptions: Does Your Business Qualify?

 • Companies with less than $5 million in annual gross receipts or sales

-While most large operating companies are going to fall under this exemption, consulting with a professional will help ensure that you don’t have to file an initial beneficial owner report.
+While most large operating companies will fall under this exemption, consulting with a professional will help ensure that you don’t have to file an initial beneficial owner report.

 22. Subsidiary of Certain Exempt Entities

 Subsidiaries of certain exempt entities are one of the most prevalent exemptions in the Corporate Transparency Act, as it allows certain subsidiaries that aren’t covered by the original exemption the benefits of not filing a beneficial ownership report with the Financial Crimes Enforcement Network.
-The interests of the company must be fully controlled or owned by one or more exempt entities.
+The company’s interests must be fully controlled or owned by one or more exempt entities.

 23. Inactive Entity